-Opinion poll survey data is limited.
+Opinion poll survey data is very limited.
 In the 2010 Gross National Happiness survey, 92% of respondents indicated an intention to vote in the next election, which survey reporters interpreted as a commitment to democracy.
 It may equally indicate a recognition of civic duty.
 Questions on political freedom found 61.7% of respondents acknowledging the existence of "sufficient" political freedoms.
 However, there was a significant share in the "don't know" category, an indication that democratic concepts have not yet been fully understood and internalized by citizens.
+Equivalent questions were not included in the 2015 Gross National Happiness survey.
 A December 2012 survey of 416 individuals for a book on democracy in Bhutan found 45% of respondents preferring the "new" system, 21% the "old" and 31% perceiving them to be the "same".
 There was a substantial decrease from 2008 in preference for the "old" system.
 Ninety-one percent of respondents described democracy as a 'means to influence decisions and a way of bringing about change' by voting, thus indicating a basic understanding of the concept of democracy.
 86% of respondents said they would vote in the 2013 election and 78.9% indicated they were happy with the DPT government.
 However, only 45.2% of registered voters turned out for the National Council election and 66.1% for the General Election, indicating that voter intentions were not carried through in practice.
 Furthermore, DPT received only 31.9% of the votes in the General Election - hardly a reflection of the high level of satisfaction reported for the DPT government.
 Hence, opinion poll survey data cannot be viewed as providing an accurate estimation of citizens' level of support for democratic norms and procedures.
 Traditionally, decision-making focuses on building consensus using mediation.
 This occurs in both the policy process and in the operation of the judiciary.
 The traditional acquiescence of society to the state and its acceptance of the state's legitimacy may have been transferred to the new democratic institutions as its latest manifestation.
-Personal contacts have reportedly increased discussion of politics and policy matters and internet activity in these fields by individual citizens has increased.
+Personal contacts have reportedly Interest groups 3 increased discussion of politics and policy matters and internet activity in these fields by individual citizens has increased.

 Traditional rural Bhutanese society had a variety of civil society organizations.
 These were locally based, often around the monasteries, and focused on community functions such as mutual support, water management and religious festivals.
 Some of these survive today although urban-rural migration and modernization have led to the disappearance of some of these organizations or at least hampered their work.
 Kinship networks retain an importance even in urban areas and are characterized by close interaction and the provision of help in times of crisis.
 However, traditional rural community solidarity has not been replaced by new autonomous organizations in urban areas.
 There are some NGOs and sports clubs but modern forms of voluntary association are still few in number.
-The 2010 Gross National Happiness survey reported that 46% of respondents trust most of their neighbors while 85% trusted most or some of their neighbors.
-A strong sense of belonging was expressed by 71% of respondents.
-The overall figures mask differences between rural and urban areas, the latter showing much lesser levels of these two components of "community relationships."
+The 2015 Gross National Happiness survey recorded a small but statistically significant increase in happiness since 2010 but the scores on community relationships and psychological well-being were "significantly worse."
+For example, in 2015, only 26% of respondents reported that they trust most of their neighbors compared to 46% in 2010.
+There was a corresponding rise in respondents who trusted a few of their neighbors - from 14% in 2010 to 34% in 2015.
+A strong sense of belonging was expressed by 71% of respondents in 2010 falling to 64% in 2015.
+"Community vitality" has worsened the most in urban areas while actually strengthening in rural areas.